arithdon/git-intro/doc/advanced_topics.md

   ![git rebase](data/git_rebase_diagram.png "git rebase")

-As you can see the commit histroy altered.
+As you can see the commit history is altered.

 ### example